suema0331/My-Typescript-Express-Mocha-with-Swagger/README.md

-# Typescriot Node Political Speeches
+# Typescriot Express Political Speeches

 This application computes several statistics from input data.
 An example of such a csv file can be found in staticFileServer (. /staticFileServer/input/csv/text1.csv).